Rusty Young Archaeologist Club

 When do we meet?

-The club meets for a fun, interesting and active session usually on the first Saturday morning of each month, either at the museum or for occasional trips out to historical locations in the local area.
-The sessions at the museum start at 10.30 (Juniors) or 12:15 (Seniors), external visit times will vary.
+The club meets for a fun, interesting and active session typically on the first Saturday of each month, either at the museum or for occasional trips out to historical locations in the local area.

-You can pay for 6 months in advance for just £30.
+You can pay for 6 months in advance for just £33!
 This means that there will always be a space reserved for you at those meetings.
-The subscription period covers from April to September or from October to March.
-You can pay at the front desk in the museum and hand a receipt to the group leader.
+The subscription period covers from April to September of from October to March.

 Past meets